 - Take an analytical look at your life – What’s working and what’s not.
 Do more of what is and less of what’s not.
 You may need some help with this – I know a great coach!

-Vitamins D3, B12, and Omega 3 have been clinically proven to improve mood.
-Interestingly, no matter your age or gender, if you’re low in D3, B12 or Omega 3, the symptoms are low mood, lethargy, anxiety and depression-like symptoms.
+- Vitamins D3, B12, and Omega 3 have been clinically proven to improve mood.
+Interestingly, no matter your age or gender, if you’re low in D3, B12 or Omega 3, the symptoms include low mood, lethargy, anxiety and depression-like symptoms.

-Exercise burns off adrenaline and cortisol (the stress hormones) and releases feel-good hormones, oxytocin, endorphins, serotonin and, if we exercise with others, oxytocin.
+- Exercise burns off adrenaline and cortisol (the stress hormones) and releases feel-good hormones, dopamine and endorphins.
+It also helps regulate our serotonin (necessary for a healthy sleep/wake cycle) and if we exercise with others, we also get a boost in oxytocin (the biochemical that is responsible for helping us feel safe).

-Weight training is also known to increase testosterone levels, increasing muscle mass and bone density and is particularly important for menopausal women in warding off the onset of osteoporosis – which is common post-menopause.
+- Weight training is also known to increase testosterone levels, increasing muscle mass and bone density.
+It is particularly important for menopausal people to do some sort of resistance training as it assists in warding off the onset of osteoporosis – which is common post-menopause.

 (I’m sure it goes without saying that if you’re thinking of dramatically changing any diet or exercise regime, it’s important to speak to a medical professional.)